seancorfield/polylith-external-test-runner/README.md

 Ensure you are using a recent version Polylith that supports external test runners (v0.2.17-alpha or later).

+You must be using a `:poly` alias in your `deps.edn` file to run the Polylith tool and tests, since you need to be able to modify the classpath to add an external test runnner.
+You cannot use the standalone `poly` tool for this.

 Add the following dependency to your `:poly` alias to make this test-runner available: